Text by David gé Bartoli, Sophie Gosselin, Marin Schaffner and Stefan Kristensen

 3.4 A pluriversal Earth

-If the state institutions erected in modern times in Europe responded to the delegitimization of the political regime of divine right (replacing divine authority with the authority of a Humanity giving itself its own laws), the rights of the Earth correspond to the emergence of a new source of authority and normativity: that of the Earth itself.
-Non-humans, animals, forests, soils, waters, winds, burst into the social and political space to question its foundations and make visible the bonds of interdependence that unite us to them.
-In their wake, the ways of making the world of peoples and all the forms of life annihilated by modernizing colonization are also the ones that are resurfacing, drawing the horizon of pluriversal democracies20, capable of linking a plurality of worlds from living territories.
-The Earth at stake here is less the globe, that abstract and uniformizing totality governable from the position of a rootless expertise, than an inhabited Earth, composed of a plurality of worlds: an Earth-worlds, a pluriverse.
-The challenge of a terrestrial diplomacy therefore consists in accompanying the emergence of the different ways of worldmaking, and in making their dialogue and interaction possible: in other words, working for the constitution of an inter-world of the peoples of the water.
+If the modern state institutions established in Europe emerged in response to the delegitimization of divine-right political regimes – replacing divine authority with the authority of a self-governing Humanity – then the rights of the Earth reflect a new source of authority and normativity: that of the Earth itself.
+Non-humans, animals, forests, soils, waters, winds, now enter the social and political space to question its foundations, making visible the bonds of interdependence that bind us to them.
+Alongside these non-human entities, the cultures and ways of life suppressed by colonial modernity are resurfacing, pointing toward the vision of pluriversal democracies,20 capable of connecting manifold worlds grounded in living territories.
+The Earth is not merely the globe – an abstract, homogenized entity manageable by distant expertise – but rather an inhabited Earth, comprising a plurality of worlds: an Earth of many worlds, a pluriverse.
+The objective of a terrestrial diplomacy, then, is to support the emergence of diverse ways of worldmaking and foster their dialogue and interaction.
+In other words, we need to build an inter-world of water-peoples.

-4. Land diplomacy and politics of hospitality: creating situated alliances and solidarity networks
+4. Terrestrial diplomacy and politics of hospitality: creating situated alliances and solidarity networks

-The horizon of a pluriversal Earth forces us to reinvent the forms of diplomacy.
-Because the challenge is no longer just, as in the modern state-national paradigm, to avoid war between States21 by assuming war as the basis of politics22, but to negotiate the interdependencies that condition the renewal of the different forms of life on Earth.
+The horizon of a pluriversal Earth compels us to reinvent the forms of diplomacy.
+This task extends beyond the modern nation-state paradigm, which was primarily designed to prevent war between nations,21 and assumed war as the foundation of politics.22 Instead, diplomacy must negotiate the interdependencies that sustain the renewal of the different forms of life on Earth.

-The increase in climatic instability will increasingly endanger the possibility of living (habitability) in many places around the world, without being able to fully predict how: climate refugees, droughts and pollution, soils increasingly unable to feed us, etc. Today we are faced – even if we are reluctant to – with a whole series of new challenges to hospitality.
+The growing climatic instability increasingly threatens the possibility of life (habitability) in many places worldwide, although its precise impacts remain unpredictable: climate refugees, droughts and pollution, soils increasingly unable to feed us, etc. Today we are confronted – even if we are reluctant to admit it – with a whole series of new threats to hospitality.

-The modern model of state diplomacy is inadequate to respond to them, since the political paradigm on which it is based is that of a national sovereignty that owns a territory to defend against a “foreigner” always perceived as potentially hostile.
-Playing on the double meaning of the Greek word “hostis”, which means both enemy and guest (guest and host), we could say that the challenge of terrestrial diplomacy is to transform the enemy into a guest23, and therefore the politics of war into the politics of hospitality.
+The modern model of state diplomacy is inadequate to respond to these issues, since it is based on the political paradigm of national sovereignty, which owns a territory against a “foreigner,” always perceived as potentially hostile.
+Playing on the double meaning of the Greek word “hostis,” which means both enemy and guest (the guest and the host), we could say that the mandate of a terrestrial diplomacy is to transform the enemy into a guest,23 a politics of war into a politics of hospitality.

-This poses new challenges that question the fundamental values of our political modernity: How to care for a polluted river?
-How to respond to the mass death of species?
-How to listen to a melting glacier and the relationships of interdependence that condition it and that it contributes to feeding?
-How to join forces upstream and downstream of the river to regenerate the cycles of life?
-How to respond collectively to floods, inundations, large fires, storms?
-How and at what scales to renew solidarity between living beings, taking into account the specificities of each territory and the different ways of inhabiting it?
-These are the questions that the terrestrial diplomacy to which we are paving the way must attempt to answer.
+This poses new challenges that question the fundamental values of our political modernity: How shall we care for a polluted river?
+How can we respond to the mass extinction of species?
+How can we listen to a melting glacier and the relationships of interdependence that shape it and are nourished by it?
+How can we join forces upstream and downstream of the river, to regenerate the cycles of life?
+How is it possible to respond collectively to floods, inundations, wildfires, storms?
+At what scales, and in what ways, solidarity between living beings can be renewed, considering the specificities of each territory and the diverse modes of inhabitation?
+These are the questions that the terrestrial diplomacy that we are envisioning here must attempt to answer.

-This can only be defined on the basis of the demands of the inhabiting communities, because they are the ones who, first of all, suffer and will suffer the consequences of ecological disasters.
+Such diplomacy can only take shape through the needs of the inhabiting communities.
+Which are the first that, now and in the future, suffer the consequences of ecological disasters.

 4.2.
 A diplomacy for agonistic conflicts

-These destabilizations are likely to increase conflicts over terrestrial commons (water, land, air), with the threat that certain groups will try to establish their domination or monopolize these commons to the detriment of others.
-So, how can we collectively address these conflicts without reproducing the political model of war, of opposition between friends and enemies24 that always involves the victory of one side by the annihilation or submission of the other?
-How can we confront conflicts from a perspective of care and hospitality?
+These disruptions are likely to increase conflicts over terrestrial commons (water, land, air), with the risk that certain groups will attempt to dominate or monopolize these commons at the expense of others.
+How can we collectively address these conflicts without reproducing the political paradigm of war, which is based on the opposition between friends and enemies24 and implies the victory of one side through the annihilation, or submission, of the other?
+How can we deal with conflicts from the perspective of care and hospitality?

-To do this, we believe it is necessary to revise the model of political action from top to bottom by putting into practice an agonistic policy25.
-This changes the nature of diplomacy, since the primary objective is no longer to defend the interests of one group or another against those of another, but to accompany the processes of collective transformation by considering the tensions, conflicts of use and conflicts of worlds that arise in the experience of cohabitation of territories.
-For example: by showing the incompatibility between certain chains of interdependence (corn, pesticides, intensive production, long-distance transport, oil consumption) and their own conditions of existence (presence of water, biodiversity, fertility of the land); by trying to articulate new chains of interdependence; or by creating new alliances and transversalities between groups of inhabitants.
-Agon operates “a decentering of individuals in favor of the relationships that condition their existence within a place of common life, taking into account the way in which the different beings that inhabit or frequent the place are affected by the conflict.”26 It opens the space-time of a negotiation of interdependencies.
+To achieve this, we propose revising the model of political action: from a top-down approach to an agonistic practice.25 This will change the nature of diplomacy, since the primary objective will no longer be protecting one group’s interests over another’s, but facilitating collective transformation by considering the tensions, conflicts over usage, and clashes of worldviews that emerge in the shared experience of territorial cohabitation.
+For example: by exposing the incompatibility between certain chains of interdependence (corn, pesticides, intensive production, long-distance transport, oil consumption) and their own conditions of existence (presence of water, biodiversity, fertility of the land); by articulating new chains of interdependence; or by creating new alliances and transversal connections among different groups of inhabitants.
+Agon fosters “a decentring of individuals in favor of the relationships that condition their existence within a place of life in common, taking into account the way in which the different beings that inhabit or attend the place are affected by the conflict.”26 It opens the space-time of a negotiation of interdependencies.

-From the perspective of an agonistic policy, the horizon of terrestrial diplomacy is to think and propose the conditions for welcoming the other on whom one depends, making possible the reciprocal transformation that this welcome demands: giving in exchange for what has been given to us, recognizing the bond of obligation that the gift institutes.
+From the perspective of an agonistic politics, terrestrial diplomacy thinks and establishes the conditions for welcoming the other upon whom we depend, thus allowing the reciprocal transformation that such welcome demands: giving in exchange what has been given to us, recognizing the bond of obligation that the gift institutes.

 The diplomat acts on the threshold, on the border, on the dividing line, but his objective is no longer to guarantee the immunity of the collective (national) body against the foreigner.
-On the contrary, he must now seek to negotiate the forms of passage, transition and transformation: a liaison agent guaranteeing the counter-gift.
-Diplomatic action can therefore be seen not only as the translation between two cultures (political, linguistic, cultural and social), but as a process of transduction to the service of a collective metamorphosis, in the sense that transduction designates “the operation by which two or more orders of incommensurable realities enter into resonance and become commensurable by the invention of a dimension that articulates them and by the passage to an order richer in structures.”27
+On the contrary, the diplomat’s role is to negotiate forms of passage, transition, and transformation: an agent of connections guaranteeing the counter-gift.
+Diplomatic action becomes more than the translation between two cultures (political, linguistic, cultural and social); it is a process of transduction at the service of a collective metamorphosis: transduction referring to “the operation by which two or more orders of incommensurable realities enter into resonance and become commensurable by the invention of a dimension that articulates them, and by the passage to an order richer in structures.”27

-The diplomat is a world-passer28.
-In order to respond to the diversity of ways of world making and to make dialogue possible, diplomacy cannot be conceived as pre-existing the conflict in the form of a constituted body; it must be invented, in a situation, taking into account the singularity of the conflict that has arisen.
+The diplomat is a world-passer.28 To respond to the diversity of world-making practices and enabling dialogue, diplomacy cannot be conceived as pre-existing the conflict, in the form of a constituted body; it must be invented, in a situation, taking into account the singularity of the conflict that has arisen.
 Diplomatic action therefore consists in the invention of spaces and functions capable of articulating transduction by negotiating the terrestrial alliances necessary for the renewal of the different forms of life that weave the web of bodies-territories.

 4.3 Caring for bodies-territories